RomaLzhih/zmap_x/README.md

 This project aims to explore the possibility to add the parallelism for Zmap, such as generic operations, data manipulation and etc, mostly in the preprocessing and the post-processing phase.
 More details regarding the implementation framework, please see project proposal, mid report and the video presentation.

 The project is conducted on a Linux machine running Ubuntu 22.04.
 Not tested on other machines.
+Please contact `zmen002@ucr.edu` if you have any issues running the code.

 ## Prerequisites